Her name was Holy Givemore

 “Presto-change-o?
 Like Freaky Friday?”

+I paused to consider.
 “That would explain why Madame Dodi’s neighbor thought they saw your body inside the dormouse.
-Even if I believe you, I don’t know if any jury would believe such a crazy story without proof the spell works.”
+I don’t know if any jury would believe such a crazy story without proof.”
+I didn’t want to belabor the point.

 The idea of not helping was unthinkable.
-The brief time they’d lived together had been the happiest in Jonathan’s short lifetime.
-His voice went scrunchy.
+The brief periods we’d lived together had been a peak experience.
+My voice went scrunchy.
 “No!
 I won’t give you up to rot in jail for something you didn’t do!
 We’re meant to be together.”
-It was hard to describe how, but Jonathan knew they would open the door to greatness together.
-Now that beautiful future stood on the cliff of ruin.
+I knew we would open the door to greatness together.
+Now that beautiful future stood on a cliff.

 “Then you have to believe me.
 I’m trying to prove my innocence in the simplest way possible,” Bigalow said.
-“I bet Eduardo talked to my lawyer D’Arby Jackson, and told him about the spell.
+“I bet Eduardo told D’Arby about the Blue Velveteen Dormouse.
 Go see Babs.
 She’s a paranormal investigator.
-She can show proof of the spell.”
+She can show proof of the spell and answer all your fancy philosophy questions.”

 “Oh, that’s just Babs.
 She explained it to me once, years ago.
 She said she’s a Bioriginalist.
 The beard grew at menopause.
 She felt no need to hide it, or change her gender.
 She just goes about her business that way.”

-“Ask her to show you proof the urban legend of the Blue Velveteen Dormouse is true.
+“Ask her for proof that the urban legend of the Blue Velveteen Dormouse is true.
 I ain’t going nowhere unless you believe me.”
-Bigalow looked as earnest as a captive possibly could.
+Bigalow hunched forward in his chair, his arms crossed over his knees.

 “Go ahead.
 I trust her as much as I trust you,” Bigalow said.

-Jonathan sighed as he thought of all their Zoom calls where they’d poured their heart out over the last year, and their first night together, then the next and next, up to their marriage and honeymoon.
+I sighed as I remembered the Zoom calls where we’d poured our hearts out, and all the lavish gifts he’d sent, up to our marriage and honeymoon.
 It felt an honor to be entrusted with such a responsibility.
-“Anything to help,” he said.
+“Anything to help,” I said.
 Even going to see a paranormal investigator.

 ###

-The front-yard gate creaked as it swung open onto a brown lawn.
-Jonathan jumped over a puddle in the middle of the path leading to a crumbling pink Victorian two-story.
-He passed a bramble of dormant rose bushes and hurried toward the bright lights inside its dormered windows.
+The front gate creaked as it swung open onto a brown lawn.
+I jumped over a puddle in the middle of the path leading to a crumbling pink Victorian.
+I passed a bramble of dormant rose bushes and hurried toward the bright lights inside its dormered windows.

 A plaque on her door read: Dr. Barbara Matie, Parapsychologist.
-He took a deep breath, then pounded.
+I took a deep breath, then pounded.
+I knew from my grandparents that a parapsychologist studied the spiritual world and the occult.

 “You can hang your jacket on one of those pegs by the door,” Babs said.

-He removed his black-knit hat and stuck it in his coat pocket.
-He added his peacoat to the collection of hoodies, ponchos and bomber jackets, then followed into her Nordic kitchen.
-He took in the white-painted cabinetry, and oak floor.
+I removed my knit hat and stuck it in my coat pocket.
+I added my peacoat to the collection of hoodies, ponchos and bomber jackets, then followed into her Nordic kitchen.
+I took in the white-painted cabinetry, and oak floor.
 Everything seemed orderly and clean.

-She pushed aside a basket full of lambs’ wool on a butcher-block countertop and reached for a glass canister of tea.
-Rows of jarred dried herbs and berries filled the open shelves above her.
+She pushed aside a basket full of wool on a butcher-block countertop and reached for a canister of tea.
+Jars of dried herbs and berries filled the shelves above her.

 As the kettle came to a boil, she turned the flame off.
-She put the tea in the tea ball and let it steep.
-She tightened close the blue curtains with yellow duckies above the sink.
+She put in the tea ball and let it steep.
+She tightened close the blue curtains printed with yellow duckies above the sink.
 “Really?
 Why’s that?”

-He felt light-headed.
+I felt light-headed.
 It had been a challenging week.
-He had not eaten much of anything.
-If he crumbled Bigalow would be locked away for life, or worse, even executed.
-His heart fluttered and the lights grew dim.
-He imagined looking at the scene from twenty-feet above.
+I had not eaten much of anything.
+If I crumbled Bigalow would be locked away for life, or worse, even executed.
+I wasn’t sure about the laws in Washington State.
+My heart fluttered and the lights grew dim.
+I imagined looking at the scene from twenty-feet above.
 Dude, don’t freak out.

 “Jonathan!”
 Babs’ face appeared as if in a small spotlight.
 “Let’s get you into a chair.”
-She pulled one from the breakfast nook and guided him to it.
+She pulled one from the breakfast nook and guided me to it.

-He waited for his heart to slow down then opened his eyes.
+I waited for my heart to slow down then opened my eyes.
 “He’s my new husband.
 I love him.
 You have to help me prove his alibi.”
-It was all he could think to say.
+It was all I could think to say.

 Babs’ chin twitched in a brief tremor that deepened her wrinkles.
 Her eyes widened behind her glasses.
 “So you love him, then?”

 “I’m afraid to admit how deep.
 I can’t think of anything else.”
 The love had a mind of its own.
-It demanded his brain and heart like a kidnapper demands ransom.
-In his fantasies, he and Bigalow danced to eternity up a grand staircase.
+It demanded my brain and heart like a kidnapper demanded ransom.

 “I know Bigalow was very excited about you.
 He said you’re very talented.”

-Jonathan felt his face start to flush.
+I felt my face flush.
 “Thank you.
-I flew back to my old apartment to pack and ship my things here, and have been staying at the Bijou ever since.
-His arrest must be a mistake.
-Bigalow said you have proof the legend of Blue Velveteen Dormouse is true, and it can show how Eduardo is to blame for the murder.”
+It must be a mistake.
+He said you have proof the legend of Blue Velveteen Dormouse is true, and can prove Eduardo is the murderer.”

 “He thinks it was Eduardo?”
-Babs asked.
-She set the cake on the table, cut them each a piece, and handed him his on a china saucer.
+Babs set the cake on the table, cut us each a piece, and handed me mine on a china saucer.
 “Of course.
 He was a fool to get mixed up with those dormice.
 Let me get the forks.”

 “Whoa.
 It’s true then?”
-Jonathan exclaimed.
+I exclaimed.
 “Not that I doubted him.”
-His mind felt like the tumblers inside a combination lock.
+My mind felt like the tumblers inside a combination lock.

 Babs put the forks on the table and seemed to think for a moment.
-“Whoever had access to another of the suits could have been inside Bigalow’s body the night of the murder.”
+“Whoever had access to another of the Blue Velveteen Dormice suits could have used Bigalow’s body to commit the murder.”

 “You have it?
 Good,” Babs said.